-In keeping with prior Board action and district collaboration with stakeholders, it is critical that the below description of components, indicators and standards be understood in the following context:
+In keeping with prior Board action and district collaboration with stakeholders, it is critical that the below description of components, indicators, and standards be understood in the following context:

-- Between June 2019 and March 2023, the district collaborated with stakeholders to define the framework for the approach to accountability that is articulated in this policy. - The district's approach to accountability must articulate the required elements of a high-quality educational experience for all students in Pre-Kindergarten through 12th grade that is grounded in and supportive of the district's Instructional Core Vision (ICV); sets high expectations and requires ambitious instruction for all CPS students; and reflects the essential qualities of a CPS educational experience that aligns with the values held by the district, students, teachers, school administrators, parents, and other community stakeholders. - The district's approach to accountability must align with the CPS Equity Framework and the principle of Targeted Universalism by articulating the inputs and practices, at the school and district level, which support the universal goal of every CPS student achieving the high-quality educational experience as outlined in both the ICV and stakeholder feedback.
+- Between June 2019 and March 2023, the district collaborated with stakeholders to define the framework for the approach to accountability that is articulated in this policy's approach to accountability. - The district's approach to accountability must articulate the required elements of a high-quality educational experience for all students in Pre-Kindergarten through 12th grade (inclusive of transition programming for Students with Disabilities through the age of 22) that is grounded in and supportive of the district's Instructional Core Vision (ICV), sets high expectations, and requires ambitious instruction for all CPS students; and reflects the essential qualities of a CPS educational experience that aligns with the values held by the district, students, teachers, school administrators, parents, and other community stakeholders. - The district's approach to accountability must align with the CPS Equity Framework and the principle of Targeted Universalism by articulating the inputs and practices at the school and district level, which support the universal goal of every CPS student achieving the high-quality educational experience as outlined in both the ICV and stakeholder feedback.
 It must also go beyond solely focusing on school-level outputs and outcomes and adding greater consideration to, and accountability for, inputs such as the set of resources (e.g., funding to schools) and conditions (e.g., safe and inclusive professional and student learning environments) that impact a high-quality educational experience in schools. - The district's approach to accountability must establish greater accountability for the district, grounded in the shared responsibility of promoting the structural supports necessary to create school environments that support equitable outcomes for all students while recognizing that district-level accountability also does not exist in isolation and is influenced by many factors outside of the district's purview.
-To align with the CPS Equity Framework, the district will provide stakeholders with information on how the district is establishing and meeting commitments to school communities with respect to providing equitable access to supports and resources.
+To align with the CPS Equity Framework, the district will provide stakeholders with information on how the district is establishing and meeting commitments to school communities with respect to providing regarding equitable access to supports and resources.